Plagiarism

 As a teacher, I can not safely determine when a student’s acts of plagiarism were unintentional and when they were intentional.
 Unintentional shoplifting is still a crime, as is unintentional plagiarism, but I do have a bit of compassion.
 However, I have to be fair to all, and this sort of fairness often calls compassion into question.

-(Students who are really interested in cheating, despite the warnings, should know that teachers like myself are aware of college paper dumping sites like “schoolsucks.com,” and that we have sites of our own and special software that help detect plagiarism.
+(Students who are really interested in cheating, despite the warnings, should know that teachers like myself are aware of college paper dumping sites like “schoolsucks.com,” and that we have sites of our own and special software that help detect both traditional and AI plagiarism.
 And for those of you who are religious, a higher authority is always watching.
 Don’t cheat.)

 Some examples: